 - a) It will be the responsibility of the home team to change its jerseys if the colours of the competing teams conflict.
-The decision in this matter shall be left to the Referees in charge of the game. - b) Team jerseys must match in style and colour.
+The decision in this matter shall be left to the Referees in charge of the game. - b) Team jerseys and pants must match in style and colour. - Alternatively, pants must be of a neutral style and colour at the discretion of the lead referee.